 Delegates from Branches as determined by sub-rule (c) of this rule

-(c) Provided that, where Federal Council has approved a Branch to operate in any state, the delegates shall be:
+(c) Provided that, where Federal Council has approved a Branch to operate in any state or territory, the delegates shall be:

-In the case of NSW and Victoria, the Branch Officers.

-In the case of any other Branch with officers determined by Rule 19(c)(1), the Branch President and, if applicable, the Branch Secretary.
+In the case of a Branch with officers determined by Rule 19(c)(1), the Branch President

-In the case of any Branch with officers determined by Rule 19(c)(2), the Branch Officers.
+In the case of a Branch with officers determined by Rule 19(c)(2), the Branch Officers.

-(cc) In any state where the Federal Council has not approved a Branch to operate, there shall be one delegate.

 (d) No member shall hold two positions on Federal Council.